Removing 50 dangerous and congested level crossings across Melbourne

 Construction on the Metro Tunnel started in 2016 with the whole project to be complete by 2026.

 A new tunnel for our busiest train lines through the heart of the city, creating more space for more trains on other lines across Melbourne

-The Metro Tunnel is being delivered by the Melbourne Metro Rail Authority.
+The Metro Tunnel is being delivered by Rail Projects Victoria.
 Visit the project website for more information.

 West Gate Tunnel